Higher Incomes Now Eligible for Discounts on High-Speed Internet

 The FCC defines high-speed broadband as 25 Mbps for download speed and 3 Mbps for uploads.
 All of a company’s internet plans that meet the FCC standard are eligible for the subsidy.

-Internet providers that are offering all ACP-eligible families high-speed internet access for $30 a month or less:
+Among the internet providers offering all ACP-eligible families high-speed internet access for $30 a month or less:

 AltaFiber (and Hawaiian Telecom)